iamseki/aws-list-services/README.md

           },
           "Engine": "postgres:11.5"
       }, ...
-      [count] Elastic Instances: same format, ...

   ```
-    - Above is what expected in output terminal and instances.log file.
+    - Above is what expected in output terminal and instances.log file for each service listed.
-  - May not in the same order cause go routine can terminate in diferent times.
+  - May not print in the same order cause go routine can terminate in diferent times.